Information for:Sign up to our Engage eNewsletter

-The government is introducing new building safety legislation and has asked the Health and Safety Executive (HSE) to establish a new building safety regulator to:
+Alongside this legislation, the Government has asked the Health and Safety Executive (HSE) to establish a new building safety regulator (BSR) to:

 The final report from the review, Building a Safer Future, was published on 17 May 2018.
-The 53 recommendations included specific proposals to raise the bar on the competence of people designing, constructing, and operating High-Rise Residential Buildings (HRRBs) throughout the building lifecycle.
+The 53 recommendations included specific proposals to raise the bar on the competence of people designing, constructing, and operating High-Risk Buildings (HRBs) throughout the building lifecycle.
 Key professions identified in the report included engineers and fire engineers.

 To meet that challenge, and take forward the report’s recommendations, the Competence Steering Group (CSG) was created in August 2018.
 The Engineering Council has led a working group (Working Group 1: Engineers, or WG1 Engineers) as part of this initiative.